 - Reading Question Mat– This gives good examples of types of questions to ask your child when you read with them at home.
 This ensures they develop their comprehension skills as well as their decoding skills for reading.

 - Phonics Rainbows of Sounds– These dyslexia-friendly ‘rainbows of sounds’ give the phase 3 and phase 5 sounds that we would expect most pupils to recognise and decode within words by the end of year 1.

-- High Frequency Words for Reading and Spelling– This lists the first 100 high frequency words for reading and spelling.
+- Common Exception Words for Reading and Spelling– This lists the first 100 high frequency words for reading and spellings.

 - KS1 Maths Mat– This is a useful table top mat, containing a 100 square, that can be used by your child when doing maths homework as well as for reinforcing some key mathematical concepts and language.